csanz/gen/Readme.md

 ngen (Coming soon)
 =====

-A views, models, routes, controller generator CLI for ExpressJS and Mongooose
+A views, models, routes, controller generator CLI for ExpressJS and Mongoose

 Installation
 ------------